Who are the Nashoba North Campers?

 Nashoba is a fairly conservative co-ed camp.
 Our campers travel a great distance to join us, so we must always be available to support them.
 We do not allow smoking, drinking of alcohol or use of drugs at camp.
 This may be a difficult choice for some, so we ask you to think about your future camp experience.
 There is no second chance and you will be asked to leave immediately if you choose to use the above mentioned items on the camp property.
 Appearance: We do not have a uniform at camp with the exception of collared staff shirts (provided for you) on certain days.
 We do however have a dress code which we believe to be very fair and comfortable.
 We ask that you wear clothing that is not offensive or sexually suggestive.
 Under garments should not be visible.
 There may be additional requirements specific to your activity area such as horseback riding, athletics, aquatics etc. All men and women (campers alike) are allowed to have one modest earring in each ear.
 Additional body- piercings, rings and large offensive tattoos are not allowed.
-Men must be clean shaven and all staff members must remain tidy in appearance.
+All staff members must remain tidy in appearance.

 Nashoba North is owned by Sarah and Janet Seaward who started the camp in 1987.
 Both grew up in camping and have taught the majority of activities offered at camp today.
 They take an active roll in staff development and overseeing the well-being of campers and their parents.
 Sarah lives at camp during the summer and is always available for assistance.
-Additional Nashoba staff administrators include one Head of Boys and two Heads of Girls.
+Additional Nashoba staff administrators include an assistant director, two program directors, one head of boys and two heads of girls.
 These unit leaders as we refer to them, are historically teachers and have been hired for their experience in youth development, community living skills and passion to make camp fun and safe setting.
-Please refer to the History section of the website for greater detail.
+Please refer to the Leadership section of the website for greater detail.